Yeast Infection On Your Period

 Candidiasis symptoms of infection are intense itching and burning, as well as chunky vaginal discharge.
 The vulva mucous membranes may show redness and small ulcers.
 Abdominal pain and fever don’t belong to the symptoms, and if they occur you should contact a physician.
 The triggering factor for causing infection is not always recognized, but, for example, antibiotics, pregnancy, as well as extensive use of non-breathable panty liners and pads can trigger it.
 Also artificial fibers and ill-breathable underwear predispose to infection.
 The yeast can also spread from the rectum into the vagina, so after a toilet visit always wipe from front to back.

 Since the symptoms of yeast infection are also similar to many other diseases, such as sexually transmitted diseases or infections, over-the-counter medication should be carefully considered, especially if the yeast infection occurs for the first time.
-Also, people under 16 and over 60 years of age should see a doctor in case of symptoms.
+Also, women under 16 and over 60 years of age should see a doctor in case of symptoms.

 For the treatment of vaginal yeast infection, vaginal suppositories and oral pills on prescription and non-prescription can be found in pharmacies.
 Vaginal suppositories are used for 1-3 days, even during menstruation.
 A variety of creams can handle itching of the vulva area.
 Asymptomatic inflammatory yeast does not need to be treated.